Instant Pot Low Country Southern Shrimp Boil

 - Remove lid and add the shrimp.
 If needed, you can take the corn out to make room for the shrimp.

-- Sprinkle the remaining ½ teaspoon of Old Bay seasoning on the shrimp and stir in the shrimp.
+- Sprinkle the remaining ½ teaspoon of Old Bay seasoning on the shrimp.

 - Replace the Instant Pot lid and keep the Instant Pot on the ‘keep warm’ setting.